-Faith Lutheran Church food cupboard is open from noon-1 pm on the second and fourth Saturdays of the month, 4811 Ontario Avenue (corner of Ontario Avenue and Alberni Street).
+Faith Lutheran Church food cupboard is open from noon to 1 pm on the second and fourth Saturdays of the month, 4811 Ontario Avenue (corner of Ontario Avenue and Alberni Street).

 Family Place hosts a free soup lunch, 12:30-4:30 pm every Wednesday in Town Centre Mall.
 This is an opportunity for parents to discuss current parenting trends or share information.

 Junior Forest Wardens meets at 7 pm on Wednesdays at Edgehill Elementary School.
 For more information call Mickey McCracken at 604.487.9482.

 Powell River Garden Club meets at 7 pm on the fourth Tuesday of every month January to June and September to November at Cranberry Seniors’ Centre, corner of Manson Avenue and Cranberry Street, for an enjoyable evening with interesting garden information, tea and coffee, exchanges and community support.

 Powell River Genealogy group meets from 6:30-8:30 pm on the last Sunday of every month at 6792 Cranberry Street.
 For more information call Doug Mobley at 604.485.2207.

 Girl Guides of Canada, Kelly Creek, meet from 4-5:30 pm every Wednesday at Kelly Creek Community Church, 2380 Zilinsky Road.
 For more information call Pat Lewis at 604.487.9238.